 In many cases, yes—but only if you follow the rules.
 Small drones—also called unmanned aircraft systems (UAS) and unmanned aerial vehicles (UAV)—might not seem like a serious threat, but they present serious safety concerns, hence the rules.
 If a drone falls or crashes, its moving parts can seriously injure people or property.
 A drone that crashes into a moving car can startle a driver and cause an accident.
 Drones that enter restricted airspace can disrupt flight traffic or interfere with emergency operations.
 Privacy issues are yet another concern, given that drones contain cameras.
 People can use drones to harass or spy on others.

 While we can't cover all the rules, this article will get you pointed in the right direction.

-Figuring out what rules and laws apply to the recreational flying of drones can be a daunting task.
+Figuring out what rules and laws apply to the recreational or commercial flying of drones can be a daunting task.
 Federal, state, and local laws all interact in this area.

 Federal law (the Air Commerce Act) gives the U.S. government exclusive control over navigable airspace, through which the public has a right to travel.
 Federal law preempts (trumps) state and local laws when it comes to the regulation of airspace, such as restrictions on flight altitude or paths or requirements for aviation training.